 Best Coffee Beans For French Press

-In among so many methods to brew the coffee, French Press brewing is still one of the praised methods due to complete manual control over the process.
+With so many methods to brew coffee, French Press coffee maker is still one of the praised methods due to complete manual control over the process.
 It’s still one of the favorite brewing method for many coffee connoisseurs.

 To get the best flavor out, you must have good beans with proper grind.
 And for a French Press, a medium to coarse size is the most appropriate which is normally not available in the market.
-So, it’s best to use your own grinder at home to have the perfect grind for French Press.
+So, it’s best to use your own grinder at home to have the perfect grind for this method.

-You can find a great ground coffee in the market that does well in espresso machine, but don’t expect that it will work equally in French Press brewing.
+You can find a great ground coffee in the market that does well in espresso machine, but don’t expect that it will work equally in brewing with a Press.
 The coffee available in the market is too fine and it tends to pass through the mesh filters of a Press resulting in numerous coffee sediments in the cup.

 The flavor will also suffer as medium or coarse grind give a much brighter flavor in Press brewing.
 So, we suggest buying the best beans from the market and grind them at home.
 Following are few of the flavors that work better in French Press brewing.